sportly/ember-cli-mixpanel-service/README.md

 * `pageViewAttribute` (Default: `url`): Use some other attribute available to the router instead of `url` for pageview tracking
 * `attributeOverrides` (Default: `{}`): Configure overrides, if any, for any of the attributes [mixpanel stores by default](https://mixpanel.com/help/questions/articles/what-properties-do-mixpanels-libraries-store-by-default)
 * `LOG_EVENT_TRACKING` (Default: `false`): Output logging to the console.
-* `token` (Default: `null`): Mandatory mixpanel api token
+* `token` (Default: `null`): Mandatory Mixpanel API token

 ## CORS Content Security Policy

-You should add the Mixpanel API to your app's content security policy.
+If you use [ember-cli-content-security-policy](https://github.com/rwjblue/ember-cli-content-security-policy) you should add the Mixpanel API to your app's content security policy settings.
 To do this add api.mixpanel.com to the 'connect-src' key in the ENV.contentSecurityPolicy hash as below:

 ```
 // environment.js